Gallop-Lab/gallop-lab.github.io/3_people.md

   - name: Pantelis Savvas Ioannou
     cv: |
-      **Position**: MedImmune PhD Student, joined the lab in October 2018
+      **Position**: AstraZeneca/MedImmune PhD Student, joined the lab in October 2018
       **Previous positions**: BSc in Biological Sciences and MSc in Biomedical Sciences at the University of Cyprus
     research: Using phage display antibody technology to find new filopodial proteins
     picture: pantelis.jpg